igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

 	Options:
 - No culling (C): toggles backface culling
 - Wireframe (F): toggles wireframe mode
+- Mouse mode: allows you to choose between clicking to select layout objects or camera triggers.
 - Background color: allows you to choose a new background color for the view
 - Selection color: allows you to choose a new tint for selected objects
 - Start Pos (Y): toggles display of Start/End/Bragging positions from the Config Editor.